PRESS DIGEST- Canada-June 21

-June 21 The following are the top stories from selected Canadian newspapers.
+June 21 (Reuters) - The following are the top stories from selected Canadian newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.

 ** Top executives in charge of customer experience and branding are leaving Rogers Communications Inc as part of changes to the company's organizational structure under new CEO Joe Natale. tgam.ca/2sSMGV5